History of Croatia (1995–present): Milanović government (2011–2016)

 In November 2015, the centre-right coalition, led by the Croatian Democratic Union (HDZ), won 59 seats while the ruling alliance, led by the Prime Minister Zoran Milanovic and his Social Democrats (SDP), won 56 seats in the parliamentary election.
 However, neither the ruling alliance nor the opposition got the parliamentary majority.

 Orešković government (2016)

-In January 2016, Tihomir Orešković, a Canadian-educated economist and technocrat, became Croatian new Prime Minister.
+In January 2016, Tihomir Orešković, a Canadian-educated economist and technocrat, became Croatian new prime minister.
 Five months after taking the office, Prime Minister Orešković lost a parliamentary confidence vote, meaning his government fell.

-Plenković government (2016-)
+Plenković government (2016–present)

 In September 2016, the Croatian Democratic Union (HDZ) won the early parliamentary election.
 However, they were still short of a majority in the 151-seat parliament.